My very first sliding compound miter saw was both the best investment I’ve ever made and yet the scariest one I’ve ever made.

 We don’t like that this saw doesn’t offer adjustable bearings.
 It is also the case that the miter saw sliding function utilizing a linear ball-bearing slide rail system is a little rough.
 Over time, the function’s unreliability can cause you to lose productivity if this becomes a problem for you.

 Sliding Compound Miter Saw Buyer’s Guide

 A sliding compound miter saw is an important investment to make, regardless if you plan to use it professionally or just at home.
 As such, you should know which features to pay the most attention to when narrowing down your options.

 Try to pay less attention to advertising campaigns when contemplating what miter saw to buy as the best brands don’t need a whole lot of advertising.

-Power might be the single most important feature to consider when selecting the ideal sliding compound miter saw for you.
+Power might be the single most important feature to consider when considering sliding compound miter saws.
 Ideally, you want a saw that is going to feel just like you are cutting through butter with a hot knife.
-That means you need power, which means you need a great motor.
+That means you need power, which means you need a high-quality motor.